 Create Groups for certain types of results or at least mark them in some way that will make them easy to find when you need them later.

-Tip 33.
-Customize your project and set up e-mail notifications the way you like them (if available in your social media monitoring tool)
+12 Customize your project and set up e-mail notifications

 If you can decide when and how often you receive e-mail notifications, set it up.
 Your inbox will thank you later.